 35.8.24.3.zzz Broadcast TWT link replacement (#18205)

-When a first broadcast TWT schedule is established on a first link between an AP MLD and one or more non-AP MLDs, and if the link is impending to be unavailable, then the AP MLD can announce, by including a Broadcast TWT Link Replacement element in the Beacon and Probe Response frames it transmits, that the first broadcast TWT schedule on the first link becomes unavailable and, as a replacement, a second broadcast TWT schedule is available for membership on a second link on which the AP MLD is operating starting from the time indicated in the Link Replacement Time subfield of the Broadcast TWT Link Replacement element.
+When a first broadcast TWT schedule is established on a first link between an AP MLD and one or more non-AP MLDs, and if the link is impending to be unavailable, then the AP MLD can announce, by including a Broadcast TWT Link Replacement element in the Beacon and Probe Response frames it transmits on any of the links, that the first broadcast TWT schedule on the first link becomes unavailable and, as a replacement, a second broadcast TWT schedule is available for membership on a second link on which the AP MLD is operating starting from the time indicated in the Link Replacement Time subfield of the Broadcast TWT Link Replacement element.
 The second broadcast TWT schedule can either be an existing schedule on the second link or a schedule newly created by the AP on the second link.

 When a first STA affiliated with a non-AP MLD associated with an AP MLD has obtained membership of a first broadcast TWT schedule on a first link between the AP MLD and the non-AP MLD, if the non-AP MLD receives a Broadcast TWT Link Replacement element included in the Beacon or Probe Response frame it receives indicating that the first broadcast TWT schedule on the first link is scheduled to be unavailable and, as a replacement, a second broadcast TWT schedule is available on a second link on which the AP MLD is operating, then the non-AP MLD over any enabled link between the AP MLD and the non-AP MLD shall transmit a Link Replacement Acknowledgement frame to the AP MLD if the non-AP MLD is also operating on the second link.
 The Link Replacement Acknowledgement frame shall contain a Broadcast TWT Link Replacement element with the same parameters as the Broadcast TWT Link Replacement element received from the AP MLD.
 Upon successfully transmitting the Link Replacement Acknowledgement frame by the non-AP MLD, the first broadcast TWT schedule on the first link is deleted for the first STA affiliated with the non-AP MLD at the time indicated in the Link Replacement Time subfield of the Broadcast TWT Link Replacement element and the second STA affiliated with the non-AP MLD and operating on the second link becomes a member of the second broadcast TWT schedule on the second link starting from the time indicated in the Link Replacement Time subfield of the Broadcast TWT Link Replacement element.
 The first link and the second link are identified by the From Link ID subfield and the To Link ID subfield of the Broadcast TWT Link Replacement element, respectively.
 The Broadcast TWT ID subfields corresponding to the broadcast TWT schedule on the first link and the second link are identified by the From Broadcast TWT ID subfield and the To Broadcast TWT ID subfield of the Broadcast TWT Link Replacement element, respectively.
 The minimum wake duration of the second broadcast TWT schedule on the second link is indicated by the Minimum TWT Wake Duration subfield of the Broadcast TWT Link Replacement element.